Material topics

 • In 2025, have a Lost Time Injury Frequency Rate (LTIFR) of one (1).

-The variable compensation of all employees, including the CEO and GEB managers, was contingent upon the accomplishment of 9 company objectives.
-Among these was the LTIFR indicator, which contributed 10% to the total.
+The variable compensation of all employees, including the CEO and GEB executives, depended on the fulfilment of seven company objectives.
+Among these, "Talent and Culture".
+This objetive has OSH indicators which contributed 10% to the total.

 During 2023, Grupo Energía Bogotá updated its material topics using the double materiality approach, which identifies and prioritizes the Company’s impacts, risks and opportunities from a perspective of impact materiality (the impact of GEB and its subsidiaries on the environment) and financial materiality (impact of the environment on GEB and its subsidiaries).